How Long Does 18 Holes of Golf Take?

 Golf is one of the best sports ever as you can play it at any age.
 But there’s one big problem with the game of golf – it takes a lot of time.

 Plus, if you have to drive 20-30+ minutes, want to warm up adequately, and maybe grab a drink, it’s an all day experience.
-In this post, we’ll break down the average pace of play and give you tips to speed it up while still scoring well.
+In this post, we’ll break down the average time to play 18 holes and give you tips to speed it up while still scoring well.

 How Long Does 18 Holes Take?